 There are also ‘Regular’ items including News in Brief, Research Front, Book Reviews, Prefrontal Muse, and Last Word.
 In general most material for these sections will be sought by one of our editors assigned to these sections.

 Finally blog style content is displayed on the website under any of the above subjects, but is not published in the magazine.

 Feature Articles: Please email a brief summary of your article (not the whole article) and a brief biography to firstname.lastname@example.org.
 Let us know if your article has been previously published online, in print, or elsewhere.
 If you have been published elsewhere make sure you have the rights or permission to re-publish that particular article.
 If your article is of interest to us, one of our staff editors will get back to you via email.
 If we are interested in publishing your article, there will be a process of editing and revising in which we will collaborate with you via email to arrive at a high quality article with the appropriate ‘fit’ for our readership.

 Successful submissions will need to complete a publishing agreement

 (Please note that we will endeavour to respond to everyone who makes a submission, but this cannot be guaranteed depending on the volume of submissions)

-Departments: Please email your article to the Editor-In-Chief firstname.lastname@example.org along with a brief biography (name, letters, professional position & activities).
+Departments: Please contact the Managing Editor along with a brief biography (name, letters, professional position & activities) using the contact form below.
 One of our staff editors will respond to you if the article is what we are looking for.

 Blogs: Email us and introduce yourself.
 Let us know your credentials, a brief biography, what your particular interest is, and an example of your writing (no longer than a typical blog post).
 We would like our selected bloggers to have a long-term commitment (at least 12 months) of blogging at least once a month on their topic of interest.
 This provides our readers with some consistency and you, as an author, time to develop a following.
 The Editor retains the right to terminate any blogger, should there be a compelling reason to do so.